serverless/enterprise/docs/safeguards.md

 There are two recommended alternativves of passing in credentials to your AWS Lambda functions:

-- **SSM Parameter Store**: Use [reference variables from the SSM Prameter Store](https://serverless.com/framework/docs/providers/aws/guide/variables/#reference-variables-using-the-ssm-parameter-store) to reference the credentials in the AWS Lambda Functions.
+- **SSM Parameter Store**: The article "[You should use SSM Parameter Store over Lambda env variables](https://hackernoon.com/you-should-use-ssm-parameter-store-over-lambda-env-variables-5197fc6ea45b)" by Yan Cui provides a detailed explanation for using the SSM Parameters in your Serverless Framework service to save and retrieve credentials.
 - **KMS Encryption**: Encrypt the environment variables using [KMS Keys](https://serverless.com/framework/docs/providers/aws/guide/functions#kms-keys).

 ### Ensure Dead Letter Queues are attached to functions